-- Ensure that camp staff and campers follow established safety guidelines
+- Ensure that camp staff and campers follow established safety guidelines.

 - Assist in the management and care of the physical facilities and equipment used for trips.

-- Equipment used includes: tents, backpacks, water bottles, canoes, lifejackets, paddles, cooking equipment, food, etc.
+Equipment used includes tents, backpacks, water bottles, canoes, lifejackets, paddles, cooking equipment, food, etc.

-Cabin Counselor Cabins are the very base of life at Camp; campers live in their cabins with children their own age and it is where most camp bonding occurs.
-A cabin counselor is more than a supervisor or babysitter; he creates a bond with his cabin, mentors and inspires his campers and handles minor issues that arise.
+Trips Counselors will be assigned to live in a cabin with 4-12 campers and one or more co-counselors.
+Cabins are the very base of life at Camp; campers live in their cabins with children of their own age and it is where most bonding occurs.
+A cabin counselor is more than a supervisor or babysitter; he creates a bond with his cabin, mentors and inspires campers, and handles minor issues that arise.
 A camper spends more time with his cabin counselors than with any other adult on camp, and can be most impacted by him for that reason.
 We want to create friendships, foster growth and independence, and make sure our campers have the best summer experience possible.

-- Participate enthusiastically in all camp activities, planning and leading activities as assigned.
+- Participate enthusiastically in all camp activities, planning, and leading activities as assigned.

-- Supervising, mentoring, and leading a cabin of 4-8 campers.
+- Supervising, mentoring, and leading a cabin of 4-12 campers.

 Camp/Organization: Camp Quinebarge (ACA Accredited)

-Type of Position: Specialized Activity Leader
+Type of Position: General Staff

 Time Frame: Seasonal